ionoid/docs.ionoid.io/docs/iot-apps.md

 contained IoT and Edge apps.

-* [Debian debootstrap](https://wiki.debian.org/Debootstrap) to bootstrap a basic debian image.
-Then the application, its bundles and the `app.yaml` file should all be added to the debian image that will be used to generate the artifact tarball.
+* [Debian debootstrap](https://wiki.debian.org/Debootstrap) to bootstrap a basic Debian image.
+Then the application, its bundles and the `app.yaml` file should all be added to the Debian image that will be used to generate the artifact tarball.

 * Minimal simple way to build archive apps: